• Home

 Curated by: Marenka Krasomil

-The exhibition in Barcelona is accompanied by a publication with contributions by: Camila Cañeque, Cara New Daggett, Natalia Domínguez, Julia Hainz, Arnau Horta, Paco Ladrón de Guevara, Kenza Lansari, Hannah Lyssens, Office for Joint Administrative Intelligence (O.J.A.I.), Jasmin Schädler, and Selma Selman.
+An accompanying publication brings together texts, research, interviews, and artistic works, with contributions by Camila Cañeque, Cara New Daggett, Natalia Domínguez, Julia Hainz, Arnau Horta, Paco Ladrón de Guevara, Kenza Lansari and Hannah Lyssens, Marenka Krasomil, Office for Joint Administrative Intelligence (O.J.A.I.), Jasmin Schädler, and Selma Selman.

 WORKS